 The gut-brain connection

 It turns out the phrase “go with your gut” might be scientifically valid.
-The brain and the gut are the first and second biggest collection of nerves, respectively, in the body, and they’re directly connected.
+The brain and the digestive system are the first and second biggest collection of nerves, respectively, in the body, and they’re directly connected.
 What does this mean?
-That there could be a link between depression and anxiety, and the state of your intestines; what you consume impacts your gut bacteria, and your gut bacteria can impact your emotions.
+That there could be a link between depression and anxiety, and the state of your intestines; what you consume impacts your stomach bacteria, and your gut bacteria can impact your emotions.
 According to dietitian Chloe McLeod: “There is evidence showing gut irritation may send signals to the central nervous system, which then triggers mood changes.”

 The reverse is true as well: by caring for your mental health, your gut can relax, heal, and continue to populate with good bacteria.
 Try activities like meditating, doing yoga, or making sure you set aside designated “me time” on a regular basis.